 Coneflowers, also called Rudbeckia, when left standing in the fall, dry out and morph into an abstract composition, vivid against the snow.
 They present differently every winter—as if arranged by a master painter—and bring new pleasure.

-The same winter garden is here recorded over four years, 2009 to 2013.
+The winter garden is here recorded four times between 2009 to 2013.
 In each photo, the site is the same; the plantings are the same; only Nature’s dressing has changed.
-Sadly, two trees were lost in the years after the earliest (bottom) photo was made.
-The top four photos were shot from the same window in our little house on the edge of Hardy Pond.
-(Roll over for dates.)
+Sadly, two trees were lost in the years after the earliest (top) photo was made.
+All five photos were shot from the same, east-facing window in our little house on the edge of Hardy Pond.

-In the most recent scene (top left), a fine haze has subdued the brilliant sun.
+In the last scene, from December 18, 2013, a fine haze has subdued the brilliant sun.
 The finely textured stalks play against the soft, luminous tones of freshly fallen snow.
 The white backdrop is not a studio prop set there by an artful photographer; rather, it is newly fallen snow covering the pond ice.